-Luofu Mountain is a sacred mountain located in Huizhou surrounded by four main scenic areas of caves, a grotto and temples.
-It is a great place to learn more about Taoism through the architecture, as it was once home to a famous Taoist practitioner named Ge Hong.
-At the center of Zhuming cave, on the mountain, you can relax at White Lotus Lake and then visit Chongxu Ancient Temple, which was built by Ge Hong and the place where herbs were cleansed for his alchemy.
+Luofu Mountain is a sacred mountain located in Huizhou surrounded by four main scenic areas of caves, a grotto, and temples.
+It is a great place to learn more about Taoism through architecture, as it was once home to a famous Taoist practitioner named Ge Hong.
+At the centre of Zhuming cave, on the mountain, you can relax at White Lotus Lake and then visit Chongxu Ancient Temple, which was built by Ge Hong and the place where herbs were cleansed for his alchemy.
 To enjoy all of what Luofu Mountain has to offer, you can either hike up the mountain or take a scenic cable car ride.
-Buses run regularly from Huizhou Coach Station to the mountain, and it can also be reached by bus from Shenzhen and Guangzhou.
+Buses run regularly from Huizhou Coach Station to the mountain, and they can also be reached by bus from Shenzhen and Guangzhou.
 Entry costs around 60 RMB per person, and cable car rides cost between 50 RMB and 100 RMB per person.

 Daya Bay is a beautiful and relaxing beach along the coastline, with miniature islands dotted nearby.
 This is a perfect location to spend mornings eating breakfast on a beach in the sun, or reading and doing some yoga before work.
 The bay can be reached by taking a shuttle bus or a taxi.

 Huizhou cuisine has a strong cultural background, where taste and colour are the main focus of the dishes, and lengthy cooking by stewing and braising is preferred.
 Some of Huizhou’s most popular and recognized dishes are mandarin fish, terrapin braised with ham, and mao tofu.
 Western food options are also available, as well as vegetarian options, but vegan food may not be as easy to find.